sunnyMiglani/MarkdownBlogPosts/SystemsSecurity.md

 Types of safety measures:
-1. **Passive**: Presence contributes to saftey, like building fences around train tracks
+1. **Passive**: Presence contributes to saftey, like building fences around train tracks (eg. Stack Canaries)
-2. **Fail-safes**: Systems that if they fail, reach a safe state like trains stopping on open doors etc
+2. **Fail-safes**: Systems that if they fail, reach a safe state like trains stopping on open doors etc (eg. Guard Pages)
 3. **Active safety measures**: montior systems and intervine like putting off a fire on a train if it starts.
+(Bounds checked in a compiler/hardware)

 ### Risk
 Risk is defined as loss X probability of occurance